Registration is now closed. Registration for the October 2014 examination will open on 1 April 2014.

 The Certificate in International Trade and Finance (CITF®) has been designed to enable trade, export and commodity executives to gain a thorough understanding of key procedures, practices and legislation in trade finance on an international level.
-CITF® is supported by the British Bankers Association (BBA).

 CITF® combines the acquisition of technical knowledge with the skills to apply that knowledge to real situations.
 It has been developed in consultation with trade finance experts from across the world.